bevry-archive/awesome-travis/README.md

 ### Git + NPM Script Deployment

-If the tests ran on the branch that we deploy, then prepare git for a push and runs the custom [npm script](https://docs.npmjs.com/misc/scripts) `our:deploy` after a successful test.
+If the tests succeeded on the branch that we deploy, then prepare git for a push and runs the custom [npm script](https://docs.npmjs.com/misc/scripts) `our:deploy` after a successful test.
 The `our:deploy` script should be something that generates your website and runs a `git push origin`.
 Useful for [GitHub Pages](https://pages.github.com) deployments.

+Create your `DEPLOY_TOKEN` by creating a [GitHub Personal Access Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) with the `repo` permission.

 ``` yaml
 # Deployment